 Outcome Indicator Unit Value of Benefit Source of financial proxy Explanation No. of times benefit occurs Explanation Gross value of benefit those parents would go on to demonstrate behaviour changes Improved child behaviour The child demonstrates an improvement in behaviour, as reported by the parent. £280 Estimation based on annual cost of learning mentor (£15,500) being used for 1 hour per week during term time (35 weeks) This presents a conservative approach to valuing improvements in child behaviour without duplicating what has already been claimed through improved parental confidence and improved parenting behaviour.
-4 On the basis of parental feedback and the strength of the academic research we have assumed that 4 children would demonstrate improvements in behaviour. £1,120 Improved family relationships overall improvement be taken by a family This reflects the likely approach to be taken by a family where significant relationship issues are present.
+4 On the basis of parental feedback and the strength of the academic research we have assumed that 4 children would demonstrate improvements in behaviour. £1,120 Improved family relationships The family reports an overall improvement in family relationships. £270 MB Associates (2011) This reflects the likely approach to be taken by a family where significant relationship issues are present.
 6 As a result of the combination of improved parenting and improved child behaviour, parents reported improved family relationships at home. £1,080